top of page

 The Sharpen course can be tailored to a unique set of users, depending on the intended target of the content.
 For example, Sharpen can be deployed as an overall Mental Health Literacy course, or the content can be tailored to provide education and resources on a specific mental illness, such as depression or eating disorders.
 At this time, several deployments of the Sharpen app within different subgroups have occurred, and both users and facilitators (physicians) have provided their feedback.

 One comprehensive and long-term deployment occurred on the campus of the University of West Georgia, where students participated in a 17-week Sharpen course.
-At the conclusion of the course, students (n=109) were asked their opinion about the Sharpen product.
-Overall, students responded with a favorable opinion of the app, and 95.92% of student feedback contained overwhelmingly positive statements.
+At the conclusion of the course, students (n=109) were asked their opinion about the Sharpen product, and a total of n=101 students provided qualitative feedback for analysis.
+Overall, students who provided feedback responded with a favorable opinion of the app, and 95.92% of student feedback contained overwhelmingly positive statements.

 A qualitative analysis of responses identified that the three most common strengths that were mentioned were:

-2) the content, including the videos, was relatable (present in 16% of coded responses).
+The content, including the videos, was relatable (present in 16% of coded responses),

-3) resources were valuable (present in 14% of coded responses),
+The resources were valuable (present in 14% of coded responses).

 Multiple students indicated that Sharpen was an invaluable resource that they wished was more widely available: